 There are also tools that can provide that information directly.

-Bonusly Analytics is a tool we've developed to provide a comprehensive view into the effectiveness of your employee recognition program.
-It allows you to easily see your team's level of engagement in aggregate, or drill down to see which of your employees are standing out as champions of recognition and engagement.
+For instance, Bonusly's analytics platform provides a comprehensive view of the effectiveness of your employee recognition program.
+It allows you to easily see your team's level of engagement to see which of your employees are standing out as champions of recognition and engagement.

 You can gain valuable insights into who is being recognized most frequently, and what they're being recognized for.
 It's also easy to see the relationships between the money you're spending on employee recognition and its direct results. 🏆

-The information provided by Bonusly Analytics can tell you a lot about the effectiveness of your employee recognition program and help you to make proactive decisions to improve it.
+The information provided by Bonusly can tell you a lot about the effectiveness of your employee recognition program and help you to make proactive decisions to improve it.
 Take a tour to see for yourself!

 Want to learn more about employee recognition and company culture?
 Check out this resource: